rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ActiveDirectoryLiveMountConfigInput.md

       Expiry hint of the mount in minutes.
 - domainControllerId: System.String
   - Supported in v9.2+
       Domain Controller ID for which this mount is valid.
-If this parameter is present in the request, the validUsers, validIps, and password fields are ignored.
+If this parameter is present in the request, the validUsers, validIPs, and password fields are ignored.
 - password: System.String
   - Supported in v9.0+
       Password to authenticate the mounting of the share on host.